 Sensible changes can save you large, from draught excluders to notching down the thermostat.
 Here are a few thrifty ways to keep your home toasty.

-For more tips, join the Old Style forum board's Prepare for Winter thread.
+For more tips, join the Old Style forum board's Prepare for winter thread.
 Also see the Great Energy-Saving Hunt and our Energy Mythbusting guide.
 If you use heating oil to heat your home, you can save too.
-Follow simple steps to cut costs in our Cheap Heating Oil guide.
+Follow the simple steps in our Cheap Heating Oil guide.

 Make your own sausage dog draft excluder